Golf Club San Diego

 B. Sign-ups for each round are accommodated on a “first-come, first-served” basis.

-C. Members and guests are responsible for notifying the Club President, or, if not available, any other Club Officer, if he/she must cancel his/her commitment to play.
+C. Members and guests are responsible for notifying the Pairings Coordinator, or, if not available, any other Club Officer, if he/she must cancel his/her commitment to play.

 D. Notification should be no later than 5:00 p.m. on Wednesday before an event.
 Failure to comply with this rule will require that the member reimburse the Club for any penalty fees incurred by the Club as a result of the late cancellation.